 What TV show would you choose?

-Many people ask: “If you could write yourself into any TV show, what TV show would you choose?”
+People ask: “If you could write yourself into any TV show, which one would it be?”

 During quarantine, we binge-watched a ton of television (mostly cable and subscription).
-If you had asked me then which show, my answer would have been one of the British shows.
+If you had asked me then which show, my answer would have been a British show.
 It doesn’t matter that they are really old.
 Classy writing and acting are timeless.
 And you never know what actors might show up as their younger selves.
 As very young actors, Sam Heughan and Tobias Menzies (OUTLANDER, if you forgot) were both on Midsomer Murders.
 Tom Ellis (LUCIFER) had a starring role in MIRANDA, a classic British comedy.

 With my quirky sense of humor, I’d fit right in with Miranda. (“What fun!”).